 Sports have always been an interest of mine.
 However, as I picked up each new sport I learned that I enjoyed the training part of sports more than the competition itself.
-In every sport I've worked to master I found that the constant practice and attention to detail required to do well was what I was drawn to.
-It did not take long until I realized how valuable that kind of training is when applied to other areas of life outside of sport.
+In every sport, I've worked to master I found that the constant practice and attention to detail required to do well was what I was drawn to.
+It did not take long until I realized how valuable that kind of training is when applied to other areas of life outside of sports.
 One of the best feelings in the world is sitting down at the end of the day feeling accomplished after putting in the work to be better than I was yesterday.

-For much of my life I felt like an outsider and someone who did not fit in.
+For much of my life, I felt like an outsider and someone who did not fit in.
 I lacked self-confidence and did not believe I could accomplish the things I wanted to.
 Being a part of a CrossFit community gave me a sense of belonging I had been searching for as we all come together from different walks of life and worked to help each other along.
 As a coach, I want everyone to feel that they belong and will be supported as they pursue their own goals.
 When they hit the inevitable bumps in the road I want to be someone they can trust to help them get back up so they can continue on.